 We initially stayed at the Lily Pad Inn, which we appreciated the cleanliness and staff attention.
 However, since we have extended our stay while we nurtured Bruno’s injuries, we needed a kitchen and a bigger room.
 We found what we were looking for at the Hotel Dalifornia.
 The hotel also offers regular rooms.
 It is in an ideal location in the Old Town.
 The corner street is between the quiet local streets lined up with budget restaurants, and the busy touristy area offering Western food and espressos.
 Click here for the latest deals on Dali lodging.

-Stay tuned for new blog posts on China, Yunnan, and Things to Do in Dali.
+Stay tuned for new blog posts on China, Yunnan, from the Lijiang, Tiger Leaping Gorge, or Jade Dragon Mountain, or top things to do in Dali.
 Sign-up to our newsletter to get our posts from our world trip adventures directly in your inbox.
 Or follow us on our trip and adventure travel via Facebook, Instagram, YouTube.

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.